FinOps-Open-Cost-and-Usage-Spec/foundation/contributing.md

         >Final merging requires the designated Maintainer's approval, with Editors incorporating feedback from all reviews into the final decision.

 **4.5.
 Merge or Close:**
-* An Approved pull request should stay open until the designated Maintainer merge the pull request.
+* An Approved pull request should stay open until the designated Maintainer merges the pull request.
 * Pull requests can be closed by the author without merging.
-* Pull requests may be closed by a Maintainer if the decision is made that it is not going to be merged.
+* Pull requests may be closed by a Maintainer if the decision is made that they are not going to be merged.

 ## 5. Monitoring Project Status

 Access the project board at [FOCUS WG](https://github.com/orgs/FinOps-Open-Cost-and-Usage-Spec/projects/5) to view the overall status, contributions, and pending tasks.
 The project contains the following stages:

-* **Creation & Triage:** WG members submit issues and PRs for evaluation, with Maintainers triaging to determine their impact, urgency, and whether to assign them to a Task Force or the Parking Lot.
+* **Creation & Triage:** WG members submit issues and PRs for evaluation, with Maintainers triaging them to determine their impact, urgency, and whether to assign them to a Task Force or the Parking Lot.
 * **Parking Lot:** Items deemed valuable but not immediately actionable are placed here, awaiting further engagement and eventual processing.
 * **Work In Progress:** Task Forces actively discuss and refine Issues and PRs, focusing on problem-solving and solution exploration, with contributors encouraged to participate in discussions.
 * **Review & Approval:** Items undergo a thorough review to ensure they meet the group's standards, with contributors expected to address comments and make necessary revisions promptly.